Safe Holiday Adventure

 Upon completion of the trek, Safe Holiday Adventure will arrange for your domestic flight from Jomsom to Pokhara.
 As weather conditions in the mountains can be unpredictable, our experienced guide will handle all flight arrangements on your behalf.
 The flight takes approximately 20 minutes.
 Upon arrival in Pokhara, you can enjoy a celebratory dinner with your trekking team to mark the successful completion of your trek.
 This is a great opportunity to share your experiences and express gratitude to one another.

-Day 14: Fly from Pokhara to Kathmandu and transfer to hotel:
+Day 14: Drive from Pokhara to Kathmandu and transfer to hotel:

 Day 15: Departure from Kathmandu: